 We remember with deep love and admiration our Founder and original Director, Kim Bridgford.
 She was the former Director of the West Chester Poetry Conference, the editor of Mezzo Cammin and founder of The Mezzo Cammin Women Poets Timeline Project.
 Bridgford was the author of many books of poetry, including Bully Pulpit, a book of poems on bullying; Epiphanies, Doll, and the recently released A Crown for Ted and Sylvia.

 Anna M. Evans gained her MFA from Bennington College and has received Fellowships from the MacDowell Artists’ Colony and the Virginia Center for the Creative Arts.
 She currently teaches at West Windsor Art Center and Rowan College at Burlington County.
 Her collection, Under Dark Waters: Surviving the Titanic, is available from Able Muse Press, and her sonnet collection, Sisters & Courtesans, is available from White Violet Press.
 Her website is annamevans.com.

 Linda Stern co-published the poetry magazine Endymion and, more recently, was associate editor of the online poetry journal Umbrella.
 She is the author of Why We Go by Twos, a book of poems from Barefoot Muse Press.
 She co-hosts a reading series in Manhattan, where she lives and works.

 Poetry by the Sea would like to recognize six former Board Members who have now moved on to other projects.
-Thank you for helping to make the first three years of the conference possible:
+Thank you for helping to make the first years of the conference possible: